Bridge (WAFA to WFR) – Bridge

 The WAFA to WFR Bridge course upgrades the Wilderness Advanced First Aid to a Wilderness First Responder (WFR) in 4 days.
 This course must be taken within 3 years of receiving the WMA International WAFA certification or an equivalent from another provider.
 The WFR is the definitive medical training course for all outdoor professionals and enthusiasts.
 This course may be used as a recertification for those holding a current WFR certification or equivalent from another provider whose original WFR training was at least 64 hours in length.
 Current WMA International Wilderness EMS Upgrade students may also use this course to recertify the wilderness portion of their certification. **If you are using this course to recertify a WMA WEMS Upgrade certification it is your responsibility to let the sponsor know when registering, and to inform the instructor on the first day of class.**

-This course is presented in 36 to 40 hours over 4 days.
+This course is presented in 40 hours over 4 days.
 Typically, mornings are devoted to lectures, discussions and quizzes, with afternoons devoted to outdoor practical skills and scenarios.
 Evenings are reserved for study and assignments.
 Expect rescue scenarios with made-up victims and simulated wounds to prepare you for backcountry emergencies.
 Sessions may be videotaped for enhanced learning.

 Day 1: Registration/Introduction; Review Pre-course Study Packet; Patient Assessment System; Circulatory/Respiratory Systems; PAS Drills; Basic Life Support (Healthcare Provider-level CPR)